sapsari/website-devblog-route2roslyn/src/pages/symbols-for-dummies.md

 date: 2020-03-27T14:46:06.199Z
 description: Examples of roslyn symbol properties
 ---
-Roslyn uses technical terms from programming language and compiler design.
-Sometimes it can be hard to understand or guess what a property retrieves or a method executes.
-There is not enough samples in the documentation, not enough discussion in stackoverflow, or not a tool to debug or display semantic model and symbols; so I decided to write about symbols in the simplest form.
+Roslyn uses a lot of technical terms from programming language and compiler design.
+Sometimes it can be hard to understand or guess what a property retrieves or a method executes for regular coders.
+There is not enough samples in the documentation, not enough discussion in stackoverflow, or not a tool to debug or display semantic model and symbols; so I decided to write about symbols in the simplest form, as code snippets.

 <!-- end -->

-I recommend looking at <a href="#isymbol_kind">ISymbol.Kind</a>, <a href="#itypesymbol_specialtype">ITypeSymbol.SpecialType</a>, <a href="#itypesymbol_typekind">ITypeSymbol.Typekind</a>.
-They can be useful to considering all types when developing or testing with Roslyn.
+I especially recommend looking at <a href="#isymbol_kind">ISymbol.Kind</a>, <a href="#itypesymbol_specialtype">ITypeSymbol.SpecialType</a>, <a href="#itypesymbol_typekind">ITypeSymbol.Typekind</a>.
+They can be very useful for considering all cases/types when developing or testing with Roslyn.
 Here is a compilation of symbol properties and their representations in the language of C#.

 Shortcuts:
 <a href="#isymbol">ISymbol</a>

 <a href="#inamespaceortypesymbol">INamespaceOrTypeSymbol</a>

 <a href="#itypesymbol">ITypeSymbol</a>

 <a href="#inamedtypesymbol">INamedTypeSymbol</a>

 <hr>